abrahimladha/obj-mosher/README.md

 # obj-mosher
 Very simple program.
-Will take .obj file and input and output scrambled .obj file, reverse scrambling all but on a specified layer.
+Will take .obj file as input and output scrambled .obj file, reverse scrambling all but on a specified layer.

 Follow this tutorial to generate an obj from an image using blender. https://www.youtube.com/watch?v=_YbvXgls1Yw This program works assuming you have isolated your object in your image using some editor already.
 Open up your obj in a text editor and look for the most common second value of lines beginning with "v " and use that as the height parameter.